 Mom, you can’t say that

-Mmmm.
-How do I navigate this new, modern world without getting myself in trouble?
-I wonder if that’s how people felt in the industrial revolution?
-Or is that being a revisionist?
+Basically, I’m a walking ‘ist’ no matter what I do.
 Or maybe I’m just an ‘ist’ no matter how I shake it because I’m over 50 and not hip.
 But I’ve never been hip.
 Or cool.
 Or trendy or whatever the new word of the day is.
+Now I’m an ageist.

 Happy Mother’s Day